-Rich Communication Services, or RCS for short, is a messaging standard designed to enhance the user experience with a range of features.
+Rich Communication Service message, RCS for short, is a messaging standard designed to enhance the user experience with a range of features.
 But what if there were no internet connection?
-Would RCS still function correctly?
+Would RCS API still function correctly?
 In this article, we explore the functionality of RCS without internet access.

 Understanding RCS and its functionality

 To better comprehend how RCS works without the internet, let’s start by defining what it is and how it functions.

 RCS is a messaging standard developed by the Global System for Mobile Communications Association (GSMA) to offer enhanced features over traditional short message service (SMS) messages.
 RCS is designed to replace SMS and MMS messaging, offering users a more interactive and rich messaging service experience.

 RCS messaging allows users to send and receive messages that include multimedia content such as high-quality images and videos, as well as advanced messaging features like read receipts, typing indicators, and group messaging.
 RCS also supports features like video calls, file sharing, and location sharing, making it a more versatile and comprehensive messaging platform than SMS.

 RCS operates using a data network connection to transfer messages and media files.
 It works on any phone that supports the services, regardless of the operating system.
 Unlike SMS, which uses a cellular network connection to send and receive messages, RCS uses a data connection, which means that messages can be sent and received even when there is no cellular network coverage.

 When a user sends an RCS message, the message is sent over the internet to the recipient’s device.
 The recipient’s device must also support RCS messaging for the message to be received and displayed correctly.
 If the recipient’s device does not support RCS messaging service, the message will be sent as a traditional SMS message.

 RCS business messaging is also end-to-end encrypted, which means that messages are secured and cannot be intercepted or read by anyone other than the sender and recipient.